-One of the first steps when securing a mortgage, is of course, finding a lender, which is not always as simple as it sounds.
-Whereas once, customers would simply pop into their local high street branch, the defining rules of the mortgage world have evolved drastically, with hundreds of lenders popping up on the market and regulation introducing stricter criteria than ever before.
+One of the first steps when securing a mortgage is finding the ideal lender -though this is not always as simple as it sounds.
+Customers used to simply pop into their local high street branch to begin an application.
+However, it’s clear that the defining rules of the mortgage world have evolved drastically.
+Hundreds of lenders have popped up on the market and regulators are introducing stricter criteria than ever before.

 In the past, linking Assets under Management (AUM) to a mortgage was the priority for Private Banks as they sought to manage a portion of your assets; be it cash, an investment portfolio or your pension.
 This frequently caused alarm bells for borrowers who were understandably reluctant to put all their eggs in one basket or transfer assets already committed elsewhere.

-To avoid risking your credit score and having an application turned down, we always recommend you contact a broker to scour the market and decipher the best options and lender available to you.
+To avoid risking your credit score and having an application turned down, we always recommend you contact a broker who will scour the market on your behalf and decipher the best options and lender available to you.

 We believe strongly in keeping our clients as informed as possible, so we hope you have found this useful.
 For more details, please do have a flick through our guide library, where you will find in-depth, market-leading whitepapers on the mortgage process and specific product-related information.

-If you have any more questions about the differences between private banks and high street lenders, or the mortgage process generally, please do get in touch below.
+If you have any more questions about the differences between private banks and high street lenders or the mortgage process in general, please do get in touch below.